yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 16. Next, select the listed network interface **WGWEB1NetworkInterface** on the hyperlink.

-17. Next, select the **IP configurations** section shown.
+17. Select the **IP configurations** section shown.

     ![Selection of the IP Configuration section.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image169.png "Network interface blade")

 18. Next, select the **ipconfig1** section on the NAME shown above.

-19. Next, select and make sure that the **Public IP address settings** is shown disabled below, and select **Save**.
+19. Select and make sure that the **Public IP address settings** is shown disabled below, and select **Save**.
 This should remove the public IP address from the network interface of the VM.

     ![Disabling of the Public IP address settings.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image170.png "IP configuration blade")